Agnatius Paasi: 2020

 On 13 November, it was announced that Paasi had signed for St Helens on a two-year deal starting in 2021.

 2021

 In round 1 of the 2021 Super League season, he made his debut for St. Helens in their 29-6 victory over Salford.
 Paasi was knocked out in the second half of the game after a collision with Salford player Pauli Pauli.
 He was awarded Man of the Match on his Challenge Cup debut, spearheading his team's victory over Leeds.

 On 17 July, he played for St. Helens in their 26-12 2021 Challenge Cup Final victory over Castleford.

 On 9 October, he played for St. Helens in their 2021 Super League Grand Final victory over Catalans Dragons.

 2022

 On 24 September, Paasi played for St Helens in their 2022 Super League Grand Final victory over Leeds.

 2023

 On 18 February, Paasi played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+During St Helens loss to Leigh in the Challenge Cup semi-final, Paasi suffered a knee injury due to a cannonball tackle from Leigh player John Asiata.
+It was confirmed that Paasi would be ruled out for an indefinite period as a result of the tackle.
+The following day, it was confirmed that Paasi would be ruled out for at least nine months.

+2024

+Paasi played 16 matches for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+He played in St Helens golden point extra-time playoff loss against Warrington.

+2025

+Paasi played 25 games for St Helens in the 2025 Super League season including the clubs 20-12 semi-final loss against Hull Kingston Rovers.